River Access Program

 Can I share my Authorized User Permits with friends?

 Just people in your household.
 Your cards are linked to you.
 For example, if a landowner sees your vehicle still on their property after sunset, they could rightly be concerned that something happened to you on your trip and that you might be in trouble.
 They will assume it is you on the river—not your neighbor, coworker or friend from church.
 So, for safety reasons, you should never loan your cards out to anyone outside of your household.
 Instead, advise them to sign up for the program and get their own cards!

 What is Middle River like?
 Are there any dangerous spots?

 Well, of course, any river can be dangerous if you don’t know what you are doing, if the water levels are high, or if there are blockages in the river that you cannot avoid.
 But, at normal water levels—especially below Verona-- the Middle River is a quiet river—great for beginner boaters and kids.
 The quiet, still areas of the lower half of the river might be over one’s head in depth.
 But for the riffles and “rapids,” rarely is there a place where one could not stand up and walk out if your boat overturns.
 At normal water levels, no rapid on Middle River is greater than a Category 1-2, the lowest rating.

 However, there is one serious permanent hazard on Middle River.
 New Hope Dam is at Mile Marker 16.2.
-There is a doable portage on the left side of this dam.
-(Portage means you get out of the river and haul your boat over land to below the hazard downstream.)
 It would be very dangerous—potentially even life-threatening— to try to paddle over this hazard, so please don’t try.
 Even seemingly small dams are extremely dangerous due to the type water currents they produce.